John T. Hamilton: Scholarship

 Philology of the Flesh (2018) reflects on the poetic implications and ramifications of the incarnational metaphor, whereby the Word is said to become flesh.
 By pressing the notion of philology as "love" (philia) for the "word" (logos), Hamilton's readings investigate the breadth, depth, and limits of verbal styles that are irreducible to mere information.
 While a philologist of the body might understand words as corporeal vessels of core meaning, the philologist of the flesh, by focusing on the carnal qualities of language, resists taking words as mere containers.
 Textual analyses include readings of Lorenzo Valla, Johann Georg Hamann and Immanuel Kant, Friedrich Nietzsche, Franz Kafka, Emily Dickinson and Paul Celan.

 In France/Kafka: An Author in Theory (2023), Hamilton recounts how a German writer of Jewish descent in Prague came to serve as an urgent obsession in the literary and intellectual capital of Paris, how a writer of relative obscurity, one who barely published during his all-too-brief lifetime, emerged within years after his death to be hailed as a central figure in the European literary canon.
 Accordingly, what has come to be known as French Theory is shown to have drawn fundamental impetus from Kafka's texts, from existentialism to post-structuralism.
 In a crucial sense, Kafka turns out to be the spiritual godfather of the theoretical models that continue to shape our reading practices.

+Hamilton returns to classical reception theory in Without Within: Parenthetic Interferences in Reception History (2025), which employs the figure of the parenthesis as a paradigm for broaching fresh lines of inquiry into the roles of classical antiquity in modernity, with particular focus on postwar Germany.
+As the double prefixes of the term reveal, a parenthetic statement is simultaneously situated outside (para) and inside (en), too marginal to be incorporated into the main discourse yet too important to eliminate, dismissible but not dismissed.
+Parenthetic interferences thus challenge the tenets of strict historicism, which keeps antiquity at a distance, and aestheticism, which indulges in the continued presence of the past.
+As a parenthesis the past and present subsist as a part of each other by remaining apart from each other.